Xmister/esphome-smartlampfan-components/components/ble_adv_controller/CUSTOM.md

     ...
   }
   ```
-  * custom command parameters: {type: 0, index: 0, cmd: 49, arg0: 0, arg1: 0, arg2: 3, arg3: 0}
+  * custom command parameters: {type: 0, index: 0, cmd: 49, arg0: 0, arg1: 32, arg2: 3, arg3: 0}

-Note that arg1 should take the 'generic_flag' value, but no idea how to build this one (this is where the '**guess**' happens), it would probably allow to use the equivalent of 'Gear' for v1 and a 6 levels command instead of the 3 levels command.
+Note that arg1 should take the 'generic_flag' value, but no idea how to build this one, this is where the '**guess**' happens: after 31 unsuccessful tries, the 32nd worked!